-All the polynomials sequences of Definition~\ref{def:pol} are multivariate versions of the so-called {\em Appell sequences}.
-In the univariate setting, a polynomial sequence $p_n(x)$, $n\in\N_0$, is called an Appell sequence, if $p_n'(x)=np_{n-1}(x)$ for all $n\ge1$.
-The Hermite polynomials are prominent examples.
-In several dimensions this property generalises to the following gradient formula, which is due to \cite{DiKeTr15}.
+\end{proof} All the polynomials sequences of Definition~\ref{def:pol} are multivariate versions of orthogonal polynomials determined by Favard's theorem.
+In the univariate setting, a polynomial sequence $p_n(x)$, $n\in\N_0$, is called an {\em Appell sequences}, if $p_n'(x)=np_{n-1}(x)$ for all $n\ge1$.
+The Hermite polynomials are prominent examples and the only orthogonal Appell sequence.
+In several dimensions this property generalises to the following gradient formula, which is due to \cite[Lemma 6]{DiKeTr15}.

 \begin{lem}[Gradient formula] Let $M\in\C^{n\times n}$ be symmetric and $c\in\C$.
 The polynomials defined by the recursion relation \eqref{eq:rec_app} satisfy

 for all $\alpha\in\N_0^n$ and $x\in\C^n$. \end{lem}